What is CFA? Full Form & Course Details

 Is CFA worth pursuing?

 CFA is one of the toughest accounting courses to crack, but it is also an in-demand profession with high earning potential.
 While your learning journey may be posed with interesting challenges, the final destination is surely going to be worthwhile.
+Why is the CFA program so hard?
+CFA requires time commitment, patience and hard work which can often get difficult for those who want to fast-track their career.

 Which level of CFA is the toughest?